Dear reader of ADxS.org, please excuse the disruption.

 Placeholder chair:“Look, surely you’ve already done a few things?”

-Own chair: “Sure, but it’s all so messed up!”
+Own chair: “Yes of course, but it’s all so messed up!”

 Placeholder chair:“Well, then maybe it makes sense to simply divide it up into different files or pieces of paper or piles.
 Then make a list of exactly what needs to be done and work through it… You know how to do it - and you’ve always managed it so far!”